Ataahua Lodge, an Expression of Form.

 The Lodge’s interior provides elegance and sumptuous living with a modern twist, and each room is meticulously furnished throughout with a mixture of beautiful Italian antiques and contemporary Italian furniture including hand crafted pieces from the piles of Venice.
 Rooms feature the latest wall hung flat screen TV’s and full WIFI access for guest’s optimum comfort.

-From the Lodge a range of activities can be arranged such as; private tennis lessons, gym sessions, massages, golf, White Island direct helicopter trip and others.
+From the Lodge a range of activities can be arranged such as; private tennis lessons, gym sessions, massages, golf, cooking classes, direct helicopter trip and others.

 Ataahua Lodge is located 25kms minutes from Tauranga Airport.